-As Managing Director and President, Peter oversees the work of ASERA and reports on its performance and activities to the membership.
-Peter’s aim is to ensure that ASERA promotes science education research and that ASERA is a vibrant organisation that serves the needs of its members.
+As Managing Director and President, David oversees the work of ASERA and reports on its performance and activities to the membership.
+David’s aim is to ensure that ASERA promotes science education research and that ASERA is a vibrant organisation that serves the needs of its members.
+He is also co-Editor in Chief of RISE until December, 2018.

 Leah Moore is an Associate Professor at the University of Canberra.
 She teaches and researchers earth and environmental science with a science education speciality.
 Leah conducts research in: science curriculum analysis, science teacher PCK development, innovative use of available technologies in teaching, and post-colonial science education.

-Ange Fitzgerald is a senior lecturer at Monash University.
+Ange Fitzgerald is an Associate Professor (Science Curriculum and Pedagogy) at University of South Queensland.
 Her main focus is engaging in activities that support pre- and in-service teachers in developing their confidence and competence in the learning and teaching of science in primary school settings.

 Ange is the Secretary/Treasurer for ASERA and is responsible for overseeing the administrative and financial functions of the organisation.
 In doing this, she supports the other Directors achieve their goals for the membership.